catalyst-cloud/catalystcloud-docs/source/identity-access-management/best-practices.rst

 Auth only
 =========
-In order to ensure that the security of your project remains intact, we created the *auth only* role.
 This allows you to add users to your project, without giving them the ability to change or even see its contents.
-This role's main purpose is for a user to be able to connect to your project but first change their password or enable MFA before an moderator gives them a more powerful role.
+This role's main purpose is for a user to be able to connect to your project then change their password and enable MFA.
+Then a moderator can give the user a more powerful role.
+This helps to ensure a higher level of security for your project.

-Another practice of the *auth only* role is to partially expose containers or files from object storage to a user, without providing them a more powerful role.
-With restricted object storage access the user can be given read or write privileges for a specific container (or all) but still have no access to the rest of the project.
+Another practice of the *auth only* role is to partially expose containers or files from object storage to a user, without providing them access to the rest of your project.
+With restricted object storage access the user can be given read or write privileges for a specific container (or all containers) but still have no access to the rest of the project.
 For a more thorough guide on this please see :ref:`object-storage-access`.